neondatabase/website/content/guides/chatbot-astro-postgres-llamaindex.md

 ## Provisioning a Serverless Postgres powered by Neon

-Using a serverless Postgres database powered by Neon lets you scale compute resources down to zero, which helps you save on compute costs.
+Using a serverless Postgres database lets you scale compute resources down to zero, which helps you save on compute costs.

 To get started, go to the [Neon Console](https://console.neon.tech/app/projects) and create a project.